kjgalvan/curl-code/README.md

 # curl-code

-A cross-platform mobile app that analyzes ingredient lists of hair products for compliance with the Curly Girl Method (CGM)
+A cross-platform mobile app that analyzes ingredient lists of hair products for compliance with the Curly Girl Method (CGM).

+*Winner of Best Use of Google Cloud at DubHacks 2019.
+See [DevPost](https://devpost.com/software/curl-code) for more details.*

 ## Screenshots